dhar174/BusScheduleServerAndClient/README.md

 Known Issues and Improvements:
 This application is basic and would benefit from multiple improvements that could be made were this actually headed to production and not a demo.
 For instance: automatic refresh (an easy addition), aesthetic improvements, more data, realtime telemetry data, etc. as well as more ways to compile and ditribute the client other than running only as a basic web application.

+NOTE: Route numbers start at zero.
+This needs to be fixed, but just note it for now.